• Skip to primary navigation

 Yes, you can freeze the baked rolls – just let them cook and then pack them into plastic bags and freeze.
 You can leave them in the freezer for up to 6 months.

-To use, remove from the freezer and allow to defrost on the counter-top.
+To use, remove from the freezer and allow to defrost on the countertop.

-Warm in the oven for a few minutes, or warm them in the microwave for 10 seconds.
+Warm them in the oven for a few minutes, or warm them in the microwave for 10 seconds.

 To use, remove from the freezer and arrange on baking parchment on a baking tray.
 Leave to proof for at least 4 hours.
 This will allow the frozen rolls time to defrost before they start to proof.